BZoennchen/Pages/_posts/2026-08-19-cognition-as-construction-en.md

 Through second-order observation, error-handling, and language as a coupling mechanism, systems build elaborate internal models that allow them to navigate, anticipate, and manage their environment efficiently---all entirely within their own closed loops.
 There is no mirror of reality required, only a sufficient *structural fit* for the system to assert and sustain itself as a system against its environment---to keep autopoiesis going.

-What systems encounter as resistance, cannot be reality that resists because resistance is internal.
+What systems then encounter as resistance, cannot be reality that resists because resistance is internal.
 Luhmann notes:

 >I think we should not abandon [Kant's] idea of resistance, but we should relocate it into the system.
 It is the result of resolving an internal conflict---the result of the system's operations resisting the operations of the same system. --  {% cite luhmann:1984 %}